qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 |

-Running a Rabi sequence with Platform:
+Running a Rabi sweep with Platform:
 ---------------------------------------

-To perform a Rabi sequence, build, connect and set up the platform, and then create a circuit with a pi pulse and a measurement gate in qubit ``q`` (``int``), as in the previous examples, which all together look like:
+To perform a Rabi sweep, build, connect and set up the platform, and then create a circuit with a pi pulse and a measurement gate in qubit ``q`` (``int``), as in the previous examples, which all together look like:

 .. code-block:: python